 Do you accept Walk-Ins?

-Although we recommend booking a free access ticket to Sky Garden to guarantee your desired entry time, we also accept walk-ins at all times of the day.
+Although we recommend booking a free access ticket to Sky Garden to guarantee your desired entry time, we can also accept walk-ins.
 We know that plans can change and sometimes you need a spur-of-the-moment visit to our sky high oasis, so please do come to the building and ask our team on the door.
-You may have a short wait or we might ask you to return the same day later on, however we will do our absolute best to fit your visit in.
+Walk-ins are subject to availability and capacity on the day but we will do our absolute best to fit your visit in.

 Please note: Walk-in guests must show photographic identification in order to gain entry.

 Do I need physical ID to access Sky Garden?

 Please note that Sky Garden practices challenge 25 policy, encouraging anyone who is over 18 but looks under 25 to carry acceptable ID (a card bearing the PASS hologram, a photographic driving license or a passport).
 The venue reserves the right to deny access.

 Evening walk-ins on Monday-Saturday can purchase standing tickets on the door for £16.50 per person.
 This ticket includes entertainment from a resident DJ or band and a glass of Champagne.
 Children under 16 are not able to enter Sky Garden after 6pm weekdays and 9pm weekends.